danielurra/node-first-api/README.md

 * **Node.js** is a runtime built on Chrome's V8 JavaScript engine, it allows us to run JavaScript outside the browser.
 * **Express.js** is a `minimal framework` especially useful for writing RESTful API code.<br>
   **Express.js** offers a broad set of APIs, HTTP methods, and middleware that modern web applications need.<br>
-  **Express.js** helps developers to eliminates a lot of boilerplate-type code from your application code.<br>
+  **Express.js** helps developers to eliminates a lot of boilerplate-type code from their application code.<br>
 * **API** (Application Programming Interface), It can be thought of as a contract of service between two applications.<br>

 ![rest-api-model](https://github.com/danielurra/node-first-api/assets/51704179/5bd63cf9-26ac-4170-983e-ed52a6a70111)<br>